kailash-manasarovar/statement/docs/timeline/2026/july.md

 - It was just getting ridiculous.
 - I remember their silence, how they refused to help me when I've been asking for help with justice continually, and my health and wellbeing when I notice odd injuries, and instead all they've done is stalk me relentlessly wherever I go.
 - I can't figure it out.
-- I tell Taryn that I haven't figured out why what happened happened on the first few days of the course (drugs and psychological torture), but I tell her that when I do figure it out, I will tell her.
+- I tell Taryn that I haven't figured out why what happened happened on the first few days of the course to make me decide I'm only coming to yoga class (drugs and psychological torture), but I tell her that when I do figure out a good way to tell her, I will.
 - She keeps asking me about it; but I know she's trying to provoke me into a *poor me* reaction which she can quickly gaslight and dismiss, so I don't give her the opportunity for that.
 - I have to wonder if they treat men in unique positions like mine the same?
 Did they treat Steve this badly in the beginning?
 It seems not but perhaps men are more easily controlled.
 - It takes a while to figure out what they're really after - it is still utterly illogical and irrational - and when I realize [they tried to set me and Steve up for offspring purposes](../2025/september.md#weddings-at-the-church), and when that didn't work out for them, they decided they'd just do it anyway, (and they'd already been doing it anyway anyway), I'm pretty astonished, and upset, and understand completely why God called them *stupid idiots*.